Ukraine vs England: When is Euro 2024 qualifier and how to watch

 Who is in England’s squad?

-Jack Grealish is likely to miss the match through injury.
+Jack Grealish will miss the match through injury.
 The Manchester City midfielder missed his side’s 5-1 victory over Fulham at the Etihad Stadium on Saturday with a thigh injury.

-Juanma Lillo, the City assistant manager, said it was doubtful Grealish would be available in time to feature for his country.

-“It’s going to be difficult for Jack to make it, but I’m not a doctor and it will be difficult for me to explain,” Lillo said.

-Southgate took the decision to omit Raheem Sterling from his squad this week but it remains to be seen whether the Chelsea forward could be reinstated should Grealish not make it.
+Southgate took the decision to omit Raheem Sterling from his squad last week and will not be reinstated despite Grealish’s withdrawal from the England squad.

-Sterling, who has 82 caps, was left bitterly disappointed by Southgate’s decision, which was the first time the player had been omitted by England when he has been fit and available since he was first selected by his country nine years ago.

-Southgate is already without the City defender John Stones through injury while fellow defenders Luke Shaw and Tyrone Mings are also unavailable.
+Also out is Trent Alexander-Arnold whose damaged hamstring is set to sideline him for around two weeks, meaning he will probably miss Liverpool’s first game after the international break away to Wolverhampton Wanderers.

+Southgate has decided against replacing either player for the Ukraine match and next Tuesday’s friendly away to Scotland.
+He will travel with a 24-man squad.

 England squad vs Ukraine